 Now rename the first file.
 Here I have renamed it to BatchRename.
 Having done this, press Enter or click anywhere inside the folder.

-You will see that all the files will be renamed in a numerical sequence as BatchRename1, BatchRename2, etc.
+All the files will be renamed in a numerical sequence as BatchRename1, BatchRename2, etc.

 Similar to this tool is ContextReplace, which will help you rename multiple files or folders via the context menu.